Chukchansi Gold Resort & Casino: Armed Takeover and Reopening

 On October 9, 2014, a confrontation occurred when a group of armed police officers and rival factions entered the casino in an attempt to take over control, handcuffing and detaining officers and employees reporting to the existing leadership.
 The casino was closed on the following day.
 Ultimately 15 people were charged in the takeover, including active-duty police officers.

-The tribe brought in new casino leadership to revamp operations and reopen the casino.
-New Chief Operations officer Christian Goode, negotiated with the NIGC and local officials in California, and reached a new deal with Unite Here!
+The tribe brought in investments and new casino leadership to revamp operations and reopen the casino.
+Bradley Tusk and Christian Goode provided financing through Ivory Gaming Group, and Goode became the Chief Operations officer Christian Goode.
+Goode negotiated with the NIGC and local officials in California, and reached a new deal with Unite Here!
 Local 19 on an agreement to guarantee good paying jobs and benefits for about 700 casino employees with annual wage increases.
 The Tribe has also named Phil Hogen, former Chairman of the NIGC as Chairman of Chukchansi Tribal Gaming Commission and Joe Smith, former Director of Audits and Finance for NIGC as Commissioner of the Tribe’s Gaming Commission.

 The Casino reopened on December 31, 2015, and a formal Grand Reopening Ceremony took place on January 15, 2016.